erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/general/controllers/README.md

 Then save the file to your <kbd>public/blog/controllers/</kbd> folder.

-Now visit the your site using a URL similar to this:
+Now visit your site using a URL similar to this:

 ```php
 demo-blog.com/index.php/blog/start